TreesLab/NCLscan/README.md

 Please click "Download ZIP" button at the right side to download NCLscan tool.

 1. **System requirements**
-   NCLscan runs under the Linux (i.e., Bio-Linux, see also http://nebc.nerc.ac.uk/ for further details) or Mac operating   systems on a 64-bit machine with  10 GB RAM.
+   NCLscan runs under the Linux (i.e., Bio-Linux, see also http://nebc.nerc.ac.uk/ for further details) or Mac operating   systems on a 64-bit machine with more than 10 GB RAM.

 2. **Software requirements**
    The following five tools are involved in the NCLscan pipeline: